DavidThielen/TradeWindsDateTime/README.md

 This is under the MIT license.
 If you find this very useful I ask (not a requirement) that you consider reading my book [I DON’T KNOW WHAT I’M DOING!: How a Programmer Became a Successful Startup CEO](https://a.co/d/bEpDlJR).

 And if you like it, please review it on Amazon and/or GoodReads.
 The number of legitimate reviews helps a lot.
 Much appreciated.

+## NodaTime

+If you need significant additional datetime functionality, use [nodatime](https://nodatime.org/) instead of this library.
+This library is useful if the only additional datetime functionality you need is the DateTimeZone class.